nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 of the commands available and how to call them.

 Lastly, the [FAQ](#faq) section will provide you with answers to questions that you might have while using Simplst.
-Otherwse, the contents page below will show all the features Simplst has to offer.
+Otherwise, the contents' page below will show all the features Simplst has to offer.

 ## Contents page
 * [Explanation of Key Terms or Symbols](#explanation-of-key-terms-or-symbols)